Nu-hin/remote_ruby/README.md

 ### Local variables and return value

-When you call a remote block RubyRemote will try to serialize all local variables from the calling context, and include them to the remote script.
+When you call a remote block RemoteRuby will try to serialize all local variables from the calling context, and include them to the remote script.

 If you do not want all local variables to be sent to the server, you can explicitly specify a set of local variables and their values.